ericheiker/twilio-etsy/README.md

 # Twilio-Etsy

-The idea behind this app is to allow Etsy users to send messages to the seller.
-Since there is no access to the seller's phone number, this is purely a conceptual app.
+The idea behind this app is to allow Etsy users to send messages to a seller, without needing to know their phone number.
+In future versions, sellers could allow or disallow communication methods (SMS, voicemail, etc).
+The seller could respond through Twilio.

 ## Technologies used in this app